 8 types of financing to cover your medical expenses

 You aren’t limited to just personal loans when it comes to financing your medical expenses.
-These are a few of the many options you can explore so you can pay your bill and start recovering.
+These are a few of the many options you can explore to pay your bill and start recovering.

 - Unsecured personal loan.
-You can use an unsecured personal loans for any purpose, including medical expenses.
+You can use an unsecured personal loan for any purpose, including medical expenses.
 There are plenty of lenders out there to cover any income or credit score, and you may be able to borrow between $3,000 to $50,000.
-Interest rates vary between 8%-20% and loan terms last between 24 to 60 months.
+Interest rates vary between 8% to 20% and loan terms generally last between 24 to 60 months.